j-goodz/consensys_final/design_pattern_desicions.md

 #### Modifiers

-verifyBountyOwner - This modifier ensures the called is the actual bounty owner.
+verifyBountyOwner - This modifier ensures the caller is the actual bounty owner.

-verifyState - This modifier ensures the state of the bounty is open if changes are to be made to it.
+verifyState - This modifier ensures the state of the bounty is open if before state are to be made to it.

-verifyBalance - Ensure the bounty poster has enough funds to pay the bounty amount.
+verifyBalance - Ensures the bounty poster has enough funds to pay the bounty amount.

 verifyBountyExists - Makes sure the call is to an existing bounty.